sree7k7/automated-CICD-with-argoCD-in-K8S-uisng-GitHub-actions/README.md

 Any updates and changes:
 `kubectl replace -f application.yaml --force`

-## workflow
+## Workflow

 Use the [main.yaml](.github/workflows/main.yml) and change the default.

-If you have mulitple repos:

-- Change the custom script with below code:
+If you have mulitple repos.
+Change the custom script with below code:

-As the code will connect to: github_repo: <github repo name> # k8s delpoyment code, using the [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
+As the code will connect to: github_repo: <github repo name> # k8s delpoyment code, using the [PAT].(https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

 ```shell
       - # --- script to push the image tag in configuration code ----